adibaiitju/adibaiitju/README.md

 **Abstract:**

-**Objective:** This study explores the characteristics of self-phubbing and partner-phubbing and their effects on marital relationship satisfaction, communication quality, and overall life satisfaction.

-**Methodology:** A quantitative approach was employed, involving 150 smartphone users in relationships in Malaysia.
-Participants completed a questionnaire, and data analysis was conducted using Partial Least Squares-based Structural Equation Modeling.

-**Findings:** The study reveals that smartphone conflicts negatively impact relationship satisfaction but not communication quality.
-Additionally, communication quality indirectly affects life satisfaction through its impact on relationship satisfaction.

-**Contribution:** This research fills a gap by investigating the consequences of self and partner phubbing on relationship and life satisfaction.
-It provides a validated research model based on primary data.

-**Recommendations:** Practitioners can use these findings to improve relationship counseling, focusing on reducing tension arising from smartphone use.
-Future research should explore additional factors related to phubbing behavior.

-**Impact on Society:** By highlighting the complex relationship between smartphone use, relationship happiness, and life contentment, this study promotes more mindful smartphone use and ultimately aims to contribute to healthier relationships and societal well-being.

-**Future Research:** Future research will implement an artificial neural network approach to predict the most influential factors in phubbing behavior.
+Assessing the Impact of Self-Phubbing and Partner-Phubbing on Life Satisfaction" delves into the examination of how self-phubbing (ignoring others for one's phone) and partner-phubbing (ignoring one's partner for the phone) influence life satisfaction.
+The study employs a quantitative approach to analyze the prevalence and consequences of these behaviors within the realm of mobile phone usage.
+Results indicate a significant negative correlation between self-phubbing, partner-phubbing, and overall life satisfaction levels among individuals.
+These findings shed light on the detrimental effects of excessive mobile phone usage on interpersonal relationships and personal well-being, prompting considerations for interventions and strategies to promote healthier digital habits and enhance overall life satisfaction.
+This study addresses broader societal ramifications in addition to the dynamics of particular relationships.
+This study promotes a more mindful use of smartphones by exposing the complex relationships between technology use, relationship happiness, and general life contentment.
+This will ultimately lead to healthier relationships and improved societal well-being.

 **Keywords:** Phubbing, cellphone conflicts, communication quality, relationship satisfaction, life satisfaction.